mneumegen/food/_posts/2017-07-16-naan-bread.md

   cook: 10 minutes
   ingredients_markdown: |-
     * 2 tsp yeast
-    * 1.5 cup warm water
+    * 1/2 cup warm water
-    * 1 tbsp sugar
+    * 1 tsp sugar
-    * 3 cup bread flour
+    * 2 1/4 cup bread flour
+    * 1/2 yogurt
     * 1 tsp salt
-  directions_markdown: |-
+  directions_markdown: >-
     1. Combine yeast, sugar and warm water.
-Leave for 5 minutes until frothy.
+Leave for 10 minutes until frothy.

-    2. Add flour and salt.
+    2. Add flour, yogurt & salt.
 Knead for 5 minutes.

-    3. Put the dough in a bowl and leave in a warm place for 30-45 minutes.
+    3. Put the dough in a bowl and leave in a warm place for 1 hour.

-    4. Take golf ball sized pieces of dough and roll out till flat.
-    5. Grill dough with oil until brown on each side.
+    4. Divide the dough into 8 portions and roll flat using a rolling pin.

+    5. Lightly oil a frying pan/skillet and heat on high.
+Place the dough on the skillet, when it puffs up flip.
+Repeat for the remainder of dough.
 ---